We’ve all got lots of spare clothes, but what about being able to sell clothes for cash.

 You can order a bag and collection service online using their website.

-This is really a last resort for any clothes for cash programme as you’re likely to get as little as £0.50 per kilo, which let me assure you is nothing compared to any of the alternatives above.
+Finding “money for clothes near me” programme is really in my opinion as a last resort.
+As you’re likely to get as little as £0.50 per kilo, which let me assure you is nothing compared to any of the alternatives above.